divio/divio-cloud-docs/background/divio-cloud-architecture.rst

 Divio Cloud projects represent web projects.
 Each project requires a frontend, however minimal - at the very least, a basic ``base.html`` template.
 In order to make Divio Cloud projects immediately useful, they each come with frontend files included.
-These are defined by the site's *Boilerplate*, a set of default templates and static file.
+These are defined by the site's :ref:`Boilerplate
+<about-boilerplates>`, a set of default templates and static file.

 Typically, a Boilerplate will define how the Django templates are structured and make opinionated choices about what JavaScript frameworks and CSS tools are